Antiope (teletext)

 Antiope was a French teletext standard in the 1980s.
 It also formed the basis for the display standard used in the French videotex service Minitel.
 The term allegedly stood for Acquisition Numérique et Télévisualisation d’Images Organisées en Pages d’Écriture, which could be loosely translated as Digital Acquisition and Remote Visualization of Images Organized into Written Pages.

+History

 Work on Antiope started in 1972 at CCETT, the newly merged French national research centre for television and telecommunications in Rennes, with first field trials in 1975.
 The system was officially launched in 1976 at Vidcom in Cannes, and simultaneously at the СПОРТ 76 exposition in Moscow.
 It was adopted into the international standard CCIR 653 (now ITU-R BT.653) of 1986 as CCIR Teletext System A.

-Antiope ceased to be used for broadcast teletext in the early 1990s, before teletext became popular in France.
-It was replaced by European standard World System Teletext.
-However, the Antiope-derived Minitel remained in use until 2012.